© Marek - Fotolia

 The programme will also provide a scholarship of approximately CHF 1500 to cover other living expenses.
 It is advised to bring extra money for expenses above and beyond standard housing and living expenses (e.g., weekend travel).

 Assistance will be provided to all students who require visas to come to Switzerland.
+The scholarship will not cover visa fees for accepted applicants.

 Participants must be covered for health and accidents from their home country.